-8 Values That Have Helped Shape AccessArt << Back to: All You Need To Know

-AccessArt's organisational values are important at every level.
-Their meaning is enriched by context: they guide how we work as a team, shape the work we deliver, and influence our relationships with users.
-These values not only reflect how AccessArt aims to exist in the world, but also express how creativity can best be nurtured.
-We hope these values resonate with you, the user, and inspire how you enable creativity in yourself and those around you.
+8 Values That Have Helped Shape AccessArt In 2024 AccessArt celebrates 25 years.
+As a self-sustaining arts organisation (a Charity, Limited Company and Subject Association), we thought it would be timely to share the values that continue to shape AccessArt These organisational values are important at every level.
+Their meaning is enriched by their context; they are the values by which we act as a team, they impact the work we deliver, and our relationships with users.
+They are values which not only describe the way AccessArt endeavours to exist in the world, but also describe how best creativity might be allowed to flourish in the world, and to this end we hope some of these values might resonate with you, the user, and impact upon the way you enable creativity in yourself and those around you.
 To share and celebrate our ethos, we will be commissioning 8 artists to illustrate our values.
-Please share how our core values resonate with you #AccessArtCoreValues.
-Beliefs
+Find out how to apply here.
+Please share how our core values resonate with you #AccessArtCoreValues